What is a property syndicate?

 This is a huge help for investors at tax time.
 Because property syndicate investors don’t declare the full annual rental income received from the property – only the income relevant to their percentage ownership.

 Retail property syndicates vs Wholesale property syndicates

 A retail property syndicate is open to almost any investor to partake.
 There are little to no restrictions in place for someone to get involved.
 A property company which offers retail property syndicates will need to provide a Product Disclosure Statement and a single responsible entity is appointed to run the syndicate and comply with investment rules set by ASIC (under an Australian Financial Services Licence).
 Investors can usually invest for as little as $10,000.

 Meanwhile, a wholesale property syndicate is much more critical as to who invests in the syndicate.
 Wholesale investors (also known as institutional investors) must tick one of four boxes to be legally identified as a wholesale or sophisticated investor.
 Read our FAQs page to understand more.
 An Information Memorandum (IM) is issued to each potential investor in the wholesale property syndicate, and the minimum investment amount is typically much higher (sometimes $200,000 or more).

 For more information and tips on how to invest in a commercial property syndicate, subscribe to our newsletter.
 And if you’re an investor, get in touch with us anytime to find out how we can build your wealth alongside us in our high-quality unlisted property trusts.

 Properties & Pathways is a dynamic commercial property investment company.
-Our completed syndicates have provided investors an average annualised return of 25.91%.
 For more information on how you can invest alongside us, get in touch today.